skramm/homog2d/docs/homog2d_devinfo.md

 Why not use a non-templated class?

 The answer is two-parts:

 - first, an non-templated base class holding pure (or not pure) virtual function will add an overhead, because of the vtable that gets created, and this is not always needed.
 - second, in the present situation, using a class template enables us to have some common functionnality on all concrete types.
 Here, the member function `Dtype dtype()` enables us to fetch the underlying numerical type on all inherited concrete types (see [build options](homog2d_manual.md#numtype)).

 This is why we have here a double inheritance pattern, on all concrete types (geometric primitives):

 - The class template `Common<T>`, provides common stuff for all types, and holds a default implementation for member functions not defined in the concrete types.
 - The non-templated class `Root`, provides real-time polymorphism.
 This latter inheritance is only enabled if symbol `HOMOG2D_ENABLE_RTP` is defined (see [build options](homog2d_manual.md#build_options)).

+### 4.3 - Bounding Box of two primitives

+The concept of bounding box is easy to understand for the some primitives (classes `FRect`, `Circle`, `Ellipse`), and it is validated with the trait class template `HasBB<>`.
+For the two "polylines" classes (`OPolyline` and `CPolyline`), it **may** exist (at compile time), but not always succeed.
+Indeed, these two types can have only two points, thus being equivalent to segments, that do not have a bounding box (consider vertical or horizontal segments).

+On other primitives, the concept of bounding box makes no sense:

+* For lines, as that are infinite, a bounding box can not be defined.
+* For points, as a bounding box is implemented as a `FRect` object and that this type cannot have a null area, it can not be defined either.
+* For segments, as these may not have an area, no `getBB()` member function is enabled.

+However, when computing the common bounding box of two arbitrary elements, things are not exactly the same.

+* if one of the two objects is a line, no bounding box can be computed, so a call to `getBB()` with two lines will not compile.
+* if both of the arguments have an area

+(!!!!!!!!!WIP,  TO BE EXTENDED !!!!!!!!!)

 ## 5 - Testing